What we learned from Seahawks-Chargers: Pete Carroll didn’t want to give up on C.J. Prosise, and more

 URSUA BEGINNING TO STAND OUT FROM THE CROWD

-The injury to Moore as well as the uncertainty over exactly when DK Metcalf will return — Carroll is hoping for week one but there’s no guarantee — makes it even more vital that the Seahawks get some production out of receivers at the bottom of the roster.
+The injury to Moore as well as the uncertainty over exactly when DK Metcalf will return — Carroll is hoping for Week One but there’s no guarantee — makes it even more vital that the Seahawks get some production out of receivers at the bottom of the roster.

 First, though, Seattle has to decide who those receivers will be, as that position has been among the most heated throughout training camp.

-But after Saturday night, seventh-round pick John Ursua is beginning to look like a lock.
+But after Saturday night, seventh-round draft choice John Ursua is beginning to look like a lock.

 Ursua had two receptions on two targets for 52 yards and now has four receptions in three games in the preseason for 100 yards, the latter total leading the team.